Lapzupi/Essentials/README.md

 [<img alt="Patreon" src="https://img.shields.io/badge/-Support_on_Patreon-F96854.svg?logo=patreon&style=flat-square&logoColor=white" height=32>](https://www.patreon.com/essentialsx)

+EssentialsX but with a dynamic home count.

+To use make sure to set a "base" home amount using luckperms:
+`/lp group default meta set essentials_homes.base-amount 1` The dynamic amount should be modified via the command `/bonushomes` (`/bonushomes add <amount>`, `/bonushomes remove <amount>`, `/bonushomes set <amount>`)

 This is a fork of Essentials called EssentialsX.

 If you are using this, do **NOT** ask Essentials for support.